Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Results

+where \(a\) and \(c\) control the vertical scaling and offset of the curve, and \(b\) characterizes the sharpness of the transition.
+The fitted midpoint \(p_c\) corresponds to the finite-size critical threshold.
+Nonlinear least-squares fitting was performed using Mathematica's \textit{NonlinearModelFit} function.
+For each system size, initial parameter guesses were provided to ensure convergence (e.g., $\{a \approx -0.5, b \approx 10, c \approx 0.5, p_c \approx 0.3\}$ for site percolation).
+The goodness of fit was quantified by the coefficient of determination $R^2 = 1 - \text{RSS}/\text{TSS}$, where RSS is the residual sum of squares and TSS is the total sum of squares.
+This empirical model provides a smooth approximation of the finite-size crossover from the non-percolating to the percolating regime, and all fitted curves achieved a goodness of fit exceeding 99.9\%.

+The obtained size-dependent thresholds $p_c(L)$ were then extrapolated to the thermodynamic limit following the standard finite-size scaling ansatz:

-The critical thresholds at the thermodynamic limit (infinite system size) were extrapolated via FSS, as shown in Figures \ref{3dsiteMC}(f) and \ref{3dbondMC}(f), yielding estimates \(p_c \simeq 0.3146(14)\) for site percolation and \(p_c \simeq 0.2513(7)\) for bond percolation.
-These results align well with theoretical predictions (\(p_c = 0.3116\) and \(p_c = 0.2488\), respectively~\cite{stauffer2018introduction}), providing confidence in the validity of the simulation framework for downstream ML analysis..
+where $p_c^\infty$ denotes the critical threshold as $L \to \infty$.
+A weighted linear regression yielded the asymptotic value $p_c^\infty$ (intercept) and the system-dependent constant $A$ (slope).
+The uncertainty in $p_c^\infty$ (e.g., $0.3146 \pm 0.0014$ for site percolation) is reported as the standard error of the intercept.
+The validity of this linear extrapolation is confirmed by the distinct linear trends observed in Figures~\ref{3dsiteMC}(b) and~\ref{3dbondMC}(b).
+These results align well with theoretical predictions (\(p_c = 0.31160768(15)\) and \(p_c = 0.248811 85(10)\), respectively~\cite{xu2014simultaneous}), providing confidence in the validity of the simulation framework for downstream ML analysis.
 Based on these verified datasets, we proceeded with further analysis using the SNN approach.

-\subsection{4.2 Input Data and Preprocessing for SNN}
+\subsection{Input Data and Preprocessing for SNN}

 To facilitate the computational analysis and enable SNN-based learning, we generated binary tensor representations for the 3D site and bond percolation models: